Mother says bus driver shut her in the doors and started to drive away

 Terry said she went to the ACS office on Thursday to report the incident.

-Anderson Community School Corp.
-Superintendent Tim Smith said he was not in his office on Thursday, but he was aware of the incident.
+Anderson Community Schools Superintendent Tim Smith said he was not in his office on Thursday, but he was aware of the incident.

 “It has been brought to our attention, but it’s still under investigation,” he said.